 Long robed silhouettes passing to and fro in the twilight, give an ominous feel to the scene.
 The town is crowded and noisy.
 The air is filled with smoke from both cooking and campfires, and over it all, the call to prayer finds my ears, making the final statement about where we are.
 We have driven from a modern city, back a thousand years in time.

 I have been told that most of the populace is armed, and settle disputes in the old way, with a sword or knife.
 This is a subtle reminder to behave ourselves, since under strict Islamic law, theft is punishable by cutting off the right hand, and adultery is an offense that can still get one stoned to death in a public square.
 Scourging is reserved for more minor offenses.

-It is punishment that endures for life, because in Islam, one eats with the right hand and washes oneself with the left after using the bathroom To lose ones right hand means eating with the left, and forever being ridiculed in public for having to do so.
+It is a punishment that endures for life because in Islam, one eats with the right hand and washes oneself with the left after using the bathroom To lose one’s right-hand means eating with the left and forever being ridiculed in public for having to do so.
 Such punishment, while severe by our standards, has done little to stem violence in this part of the world.

 By 1830, a Sheik Amadou, then the ruler of Djenne, considered it too opulent for a mosque and allowed it to fall into disrepair while building another, less glamorous one, next to it.
 Needless to say, neither of these predecessors survives today

 Todays’ mosque sits on a raised platform and is made of sundried mud bricks with mud mortar.
 I guess it to be about four stories tall.
 The walls vary from about 16 inches to 24 inches, depending on the height of the individual wall and the massive thickness acts as both support for the ceiling and insulation from the heat of the day.